AI Laws in Utah (UT)

 What SB 149 requires

-Utah has enacted SB 149 — AI Policy Act.
-Generative AI must disclose AI nature when asked.
-First comprehensive state AI law in US.
-This page explains what the law requires in plain language, who is in scope, the penalty for non-compliance, and what your business needs to do before the May 1, 2024 deadline.
+Utah has enacted SB 149 — AI Policy Act (amended 2025 by SB 226 & SB 332) and HB 452 — AI mental-health chatbot rules.
+Suppliers using generative AI must disclose it up-front only in high-risk interactions (e.g., regulated professions or consequential advice) and otherwise only on a consumer's clear and unambiguous request; separately, AI mental-health chatbots must disclose they are not human and face data-sharing and advertising limits (HB 452).
+This page explains what the law requires in plain language, who is in scope, the penalty for non-compliance, and what your business needs to do before the In effect since May 1, 2024 (2025 amendments effective May 7, 2025; sunset July 2027) deadline.

 Who is in scope

-The law covers businesses that use AI to interact with consumers, make consumer-facing decisions (credit, pricing, recommendations, content delivery), or generate AI content that is presented to the public.
+The law covers businesses that use AI to interact with consumers, make consumer-facing decisions (credit, pricing, recommendations, content delivery), or generate AI content that is presented to the public, and developers who build AI systems classified as high-risk — typically systems that influence consequential decisions in credit, employment, healthcare, education, housing, or government services — and the companies that deploy them.
 Company size does not determine whether you are in scope — a startup with ten employees using an off-the-shelf AI hiring tool has the same disclosure obligations as an enterprise running a custom-built model.
 What matters is whether the AI system makes or substantially informs a decision that affects a Utah resident in a consequential way.
 Notably, the obligation extends to vendors: if your company deploys an AI tool built by a third party, you — as the deployer — are responsible for ensuring it meets Utah's requirements, even if you did not build it.

 Key compliance requirements